jestjs/jest/docs/CLI.md

 ### `--coverage`

 Indicates that test coverage information should be collected and reported in the output.
+This option is also aliased by `--collectCoverage`.

 ### `--debug`